Barcelona

 Call

 Every region of the world has its particular cultural, social and artistic heritage.
-In urban centres this is at its most pronounced.
-The city, as we see it today, results from a history of planning initiatives, artistic visions, social forces and engineering projects.
-In thinking about its future, we are obliged to build on its past and its present: its varied buildings and urban plans, its artistic heritage and craft traditions, its design vernaculars and regional practices, its neighborhood bonds and community ties, its economic conditions and social norms, and more.
-The city then, is a living question: past, present and future.
+In urban centres this is at its most pronounced, with the places we live in being the result history – a history of artistic visions, social and cultural forces, planning initiatives, and engineering projects.
+As UNESCO points out, in thinking about the future of any given place, we are obliged to build on its past and its present: its artistic heritage and craft traditions, its design vernaculars and regional practices, its varied buildings and urban plans, its neighborhood bonds, economic conditions, social norms, and more.
+A city and its cultural life then, are living questions – past, present and future.

-In response to this call, we welcome perspectives on these themes from various discipline areas.
+In responding to these issues, we welcome perspectives on these themes from various discipline areas.
 We seek a wide range of knowledge and insights, whether developed in isolation, or in cross-disciplinary collaboration.

 Examples of particular research areas of interest to the Universitat Politècnica de Catalunya include: